Belize & Guatemala

 A diverse range of landscapes await us in this part of the world, from lush jungles and vibrant colonial cities, to places that house incredible museums and sit alongside volcanoes.
 Go in search of the Maya in the company of a renowned expert, whose knowledge will shine a light on history and heritage, take memorable boat trips and encounter eclectic cultures on this adventure.

-- Observe spider monkeys, macaws and even eagles on this trip
+- Observe howler monkeys, macaws and even eagles on this trip

 - Examine amazing artefacts at fascinating regional museums